harmonydata/harmonydata.github.io/content/en/landing_topics/harmony-a-free-ai-tool-for-harmonisation-of-instruments-in-psychology.md

 ## Harmony: A Free AI Tool for Harmonisation Of Instruments In Psychology

 Harmony is a powerful software developed specifically for psychologists and social scientists.
-Its main purpose is to help with the process of harmonisation, which involves matching items from different questionnaires.
+Its main purpose is to help with the process of [item harmonisation](/item-harmonisation/), which involves matching items from different questionnaires.

 {{< card heading="Try Harmony" copy=" Harmony: A Free AI Tool for Harmonisation Of Instruments In Psychology " url="https://harmonydata.ac.uk/app" >}}
 {{< youtube cEZppTBj1NI >}}